-Design protection confers on the design holder an exclusive right to use a design-making, offering, putting on the market, importing, exporting or use of the product in which the design is incorporated or to which it is applied and to prevent third parties from using it commercially without prior consent.
+Design protection confers on the design holder an exclusive right to use a design-making, offering, putting on the market, importing, exporting or using the product in which the design is incorporated or to which it is applied and to prevent third parties from using it commercially without its prior consent.

-Enforcement of registered industrial design is easier than an unregistered one.
+Enforcement of registered industrial design is easy compared to the unregistered one.